X-Vine Models for Multivariate Extremes: Additional numerical results

 Focusing on the \HR{} distribution, we compare model assessments between the X-vine \HR{} model (all tail copulas in $\tree_1$ are \HR{} and all bivariate copulas in the subsequent trees are Gaussian) and the \HR{} extremal graphical model obtained with \textsf{EGlearn} algorithm \citep{engelke2021learning}.
 In both models, within $\tree_1$, we use the empirical extremal variogram matrix $\hGamma$ as edge weight for the minimum spanning tree.
 The resulting tree must be identical for both models, as confirmed in Fig.~\ref{fig:XvineHRgraph}.
 As described in Section~\ref{sec:casestudy}, with the tuning parameter value of $\rho^*=0.1$ selected by the algorithm, the resulting sparse extremal graph has 148 edges, shown in Fig.~\ref{fig:ChiFlightEGlearn}.
 For the \HR{} X-vine, the algorithm sets all bivariate copulas to the independence copula from tree level 19 on (i.e., the truncation level is $q=18$), selecting 217 independence copulas out of 406 edges in trees $\tree_1$ to $\tree_{28}$ (recall $d = 29$).
 Using the mBIC, we further consider the truncated \HR{} X-vine with a lower truncated level.
 The optimal mBIC truncation level of $q^*=7$ results in a total of 175 edges in edges $\tree_1$ to $\tree_7$, shown in Fig.~\ref{fig:mBICFlight}.
 In trees $\tree_2$ to $\tree_7$, there are $46$ edges out of $147$ for which the independence copula is selected.

-We assess the goodness of fit between the different graphical models using the entire sub-samples, that is, no longer splitting the data in a training and test set.
-Fig.~\ref{fig:ChiComparisonHR} compares empirical tail dependence coefficients to those obtained from the fitted models, specifically for the extremal \HR{} graphical model based on the flight graph, the truncated \HR{} X-vine, and the extremal \HR{} graph derived from the \textsf{EGlearn} algorithm, respectively.
-Similarly to the truncated X-vine model, the truncated \HR{} X-vine exhibits improved fit but more variability compared to the extremal \HR{} graphical model.
+We assess the goodness of fit between the different graphical models using the entire sub-sample, that is, we no longer split the data in a training and test set. \chng{As in Fig.~7 in \cite{hentschel2022statistical} and Fig.~8(e) in \cite{engelke2024graphical}, an alternative approach to creating a $\chi$-plot for the \HR{} distribution is to convert the variogram elements $\Gamma_{ab}$ for distinct $a,b\in\dset$ to the tail dependence coefficients using the relationship $\chi_{ab}=2-2\Phi(\sqrt{\Gamma_{ab}}/2)$ for distinct $a,b\in\dset$.}

+Fig.~\ref{fig:ChiComparisonHR} compares the tail dependence coefficients converted from the empirical variogram to those from the fitted variogram.
+This comparision is done specifically for the extremal \HR{} graphical model based on the flight graph, the truncated \HR{} X-vine, and the extremal \HR{} graph derived from the \textsf{EGlearn} algorithm, respectively.
+For the truncated \HR{} X-vine, a similar procedure to steps 1 and 2 in~Section~\ref{sss:fittedtaildepcoef} is employed to obtain the fitted variogram matrix and subsequently transform it into fitted $\chi$ values.
+Similarly, like the truncated X-vine model, the truncated \HR{} X-vine exhibits more variability compared to the extremal \HR{} graphical model.